OHI-Science/ohi-global/eez2016/conf/layers_info/README.md

 If you need to update the description, do it in the .Rmd files located in ohi_global/eez2016/conf/layers_info.

-If you need to update any of the other information (name, units, references, etc.), do this in the csv files located in ohi-global/eez_layers_meta_data
+If you need to update any of the other information (name, units, references, etc.), do this in the csv files located in ohi-global/eez_layers_meta_data.
+NOTE: **DO NOT** change the "layer"" name....this will mess everything up.